Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Conclusion

 \section{Conclusion}

-We have presented a detailed convergence analysis for the multidimensional subspace online PCA iteration with sub-Gaussian samples, following the recent work \cite{liWLZ2017near} by \LWLZ\ who considered only the one-dimensional case, i.e., the most significant principal component.
+We have presented a detailed convergence analysis for the multidimensional subspace online PCA iteration on sub-Gaussian samples, following the recent work \cite{liWLZ2017near} by \LWLZ\ who considered only the one-dimensional case, i.e., the most significant principal component.
 Our results bear similar forms to theirs and when applied to the one-dimensional case yield estimates of essentially the same quality, as expected.
 As we embarked on the analysis presented in this paper, we found that a straightforward extension of the analysis in \cite{liWLZ2017near} was not possible because of the involvement of a $\cot$-matrix of dimension higher than $1$ in the multidimensional case but just a scalar in the one-dimensional case.
 Our results yields an explicit convergence rate, and it is \emph{nearly optimal} because it nearly attains the minimax information lower bound for sub-Gaussian PCA under a constraint, as well as \emph{nearly global} because the finite sample error bound holds with high probability if the initial value is uniformly sampled from the Grassmann manifold.